shoelace-style/webawesome/docs/docs/components/code-demo.md

 - [ ] Provide controls for zooming in/out
 - [ ] Provide a way to render to the light DOM?
 - [ ] Automatic iframe height
+- [ ] Provide a way to hide the edit button